Updated: Feb. 9th, 2024

 Water is the obvious best choice for hydration – and being well hydrated means better overall health.
 Studies also show that drinking water may temporarily increase metabolism by up to 30%.
 Cold water, in particular, may provide a boost, since your body needs to work harder to regulate body temperature.

 If you’re a coffee lover, I have good news: research has shown that coffee can increase metabolic rate up to 11%!
 One meta analysis of studies showed that people who consume the amount of caffeine in approximately three cups of coffee daily burn 100 extra calories per day.
 The same is true for both oolong and green teas.
-Of course, every body reacts differently to caffeine, so results won’t be the same in every individual.
+Of course, every body reacts differently to caffeine, so results won’t be the same for everyone.

 The more you move, the more calories you’ll burn – even without formal exercise.
 If you work at a desk all day, try taking a walk around the office every hour, at least.
 You could also try working at a standing desk, at least part of the time.
 Make it a point to get a little more activity by parking farther away from the door when running errands.

 Remember that activities like cleaning add up too, so don’t put off chores in favor of the couch at the end of the day.
-Make adding extra movement into your day fun: put on a favorite tune and have a personal dance party, challenge yourself to get up and stretch during commercial breaks, or play a quick game of tag with your child at the bus stop.
+Movement can be fun: put on a favorite tune and have a personal dance party, challenge yourself to get up and stretch during commercial breaks, or play a quick game of tag with your child at the bus stop.
 Every little bit counts!

-It’s difficult for many women to find time to work out in their busy daily lives.
-When you squeeze out time for yourself – whether early in the morning, on your lunch break, or after work – make sure you’re doing both interval training and resistance training.
+Finding time to exercise can be tricky for women in their already busy lives.
+The good news is, you don’t have to have hours!
+When you do squeeze out time for yourself make sure you include both interval training and resistance training in your routine.
 Lifting weights will help you build critical muscle mass that ramps up your metabolic rate.
 High Intensity Interval training can burn fat and help you lose weight faster than other types of training, according to recent research.

-I can’t say this one enough.
+I can’t say this one enough; self-care is essential.
 If you aren’t looking out for your own well being, your body knows it, and will respond by protecting itself any way it can.
 Often, that means holding on to fat in case it needs that energy later!

 Chronic stress has a profound impact on metabolism.
 It’s essential to find ways to reduce the stress in your life, no matter how many responsibilities you have.
-Deep breathing, meditation, and finding ways to add a burst of joy to your life can all help mitigate stress.
+It doesn’t have to take long.
+A few deep breaths, five minutes of meditation, or anything that adds a short burst of joy to your life can all help mitigate stress.
+We all have stress we can’t control; but we can change how we respond to it!

 Sleep is also a crucial component to self-care and proper metabolic function.
 Lack of sleep and poor sleep quality have long been shown to have a detrimental effect on metabolism.

-It may very well be true that you have a slower metabolism than others, making weight loss more challenging for you.
+Penny did have a slower metabolism than others – and that makes weight loss more challenging.
+The same may be true for you.
 But that doesn’t mean there’s no hope.
 With a few adjustments to lifestyle – including a little more movement, better sleep, focused exercise, and a well balanced diet – you can boost metabolism and feel better.
 The more you move, the easier it will be — so stand up and get started right now!